Taiwan’s “hacker minister” reshaping digital democracy

 “The idea is not about spotting ‘fake news’ but about being able to make decisions … so that people don’t get swayed in one way or another based on rumors,” Tang said.

-Taiwanese have taken avidly to online forums like Twitter, whose 140-character limit for posts favors writing in Chinese ideograms that often can say more with fewer characters than in English.
+Taiwanese are keen on online forums like Twitter, whose 140-character limit for posts favors writing in Chinese ideograms that often can say more with fewer characters than in English.

 Tang objects to the term “fake news,” saying it’s unfair to journalists.
 But she says she finds U.S. President Donald Trump’s enthusiastic use of Twitter “refreshing.”